 Of the \$7.0 million in notes to be issued in consideration for the Protego Combination, \$6.05 million will be payable in cash and \$0.95 million will be payable in shares of our Class A common stock valued at the initial public offering price per share in this offering.
-Assuming an initial public offering price of \$19.00 per share, we would issue 50,000 shares of Class A common stock upon repayment of such notes.
+Based on the initial public offering price of \$21.00 per share, we will issue 45,238 shares of Class A common stock upon repayment of such notes.
 In addition, Protego will distribute to its Directors cash and, to the extent cash is not available, notes or interests in certain accounts receivable so as to distribute to its Directors all earnings for the period from January 1, 2005 to the date of the closing of the contribution and sale agreement.